Welcome to the Digital Archive of the Hidden Galleries Project

-The aim of the database is to facilitate access to visual and textual materials relating to the creative practices and material culture of religious minority groups located within the files of the secret police in Central and Eastern Europe.
-The materials presented here, that in most cases have not been preserved elsewhere, relate to the religious lives of ordinary members of minority communities under repressive authoritarian and totalitarian regimes.
-The database has a regional scope and is designed to greater enable cross-cultural and transnational research.
-This is an indicative database, the examples selected for the database are designed to demonstrate the kinds of materials produced by and about religious underground.
-It is a tool to enable researchers to locate files that contain confiscated religious materials and visual images of religious groups created by the secret police.
-Each entry in the database comprises one or more digital images accompanied by a brief description of the materials presented as well as some contextual information on the religious group and the file from which the images originate.
-Access to secret police archives is strictly controlled and although the public and researchers can gain access, the collections are generally not easily searchable by topic, theme or time period, and locating materials such as confiscated photographs, surveillance photographs, brochures, icons, drawings, letters, hymns and diaries is extremely difficult and time-consuming.
+This digital collection presents visual and textual materials relating to the creative practices and material culture of the religious underground located within the files of the secret police in Central and Eastern Europe.
+The materials presented here, that in most cases have not been preserved elsewhere, relate to the religious lives of ordinary members of minority communities under repressive authoritarian and totalitarian regimes in the twentieth century.
+This collection is indicative rather than comprehensive, the examples selected for the collection are designed to demonstrate the kinds of materials produced by and about religious underground.
+It is a tool to enable researchers to locate files that contain confiscated religious materials and visual images of religious groups created by the secret police that are still difficult to access and find.
+This collection features confiscated photographs, surveillance photographs, brochures, icons, drawings, letters, hymns and diaries.

 Who is this digital collection for?
 This collection has a regional scope and is designed to greater enable cross-cultural and transnational research.
 It is designed to be used by researchers, religious communities and the general public.

 What is searchable?
 The entries can be searched by religious community, country, location or security agency using the search function and tags.
 The collection is organised by item and by item set.
 The entries indicate the extent and nature of the material to be found in a given archive folder but only provide digital images of a selection of the materials.
 The quality of the images is highly variable, which is due to the different reproduction possibilities available at the various archives.